What to wear to a christening: Appropriate outfits that hit the right mark

 6. Hats and Headpieces

-Christenings that are erring on the more formal side will generally require a hat or headpiece.
-Look as this as an opportunity to really dress up and embrace some of the latest accessory trends to inform your choices.
-When it comes how to wear headbands, the more formal the occasion, the more luxe fabrications you're looking for.
+Christenings that err on the more formal side will generally require a hat or headpiece.
+Look at this as an opportunity to really dress up and embrace some of the latest accessory trends to inform your choices.
+When it comes how to wear headbands or how to wear a hat, the more formal the occasion, the more luxe fabrications you're looking for.
 For a headband for a christening, look for sculptural styles, tulle and embellishment detailing to ensure you stand out (in a good way).
-Don't opt for anything too large though so you can comfortably wear it all day.
+Don't opt for anything too large though, so you can comfortably wear it all day.

 7. Bags

 When it comes to bags to wear to a christening, remember that, like with a wedding, you'll want to travel as light as possible.
-As a dressier occasion, you'll want to leave your best tote bag at home, even if it does give a nod to the handbag trends 2022.
-Opt for smaller, delicate clutch bags with wristlets or one of the best crossbody bags - as this will allow you to go hands-free and enjoy a day spent with friends and family in comfort and style.
+As a dressier occasion, you'll want to leave your best tote bag at home, even if it does give a nod to the handbag trends 2023.
+Opt for smaller, delicate clutch bags with wristlets or one of the best crossbody bags.
+This will allow you to go hands-free and enjoy a day spent with friends and family in comfort and style.
 Select bags that just fit your essentials, otherwise you'll be tempted to fill it with items you simply don't need to be carrying.

 Christening dress code - some handy guidelines